Writing Placement Advisor

 - Handling incoming phone calls from students who have questions about placement, or about WRTG 105, WRTG 105E, or WRTG 105A/B.

 - Retrieving, reading, and commenting on students' writing samples.
 Some students will submit a timed writing sample via Blackboard as part of the self-informed writing placement survey.

 - Contacting, via telephone, skype, or e-mail, students who have completed the sample to advise them about their writing class options.

 - Answer in-person questions students might have regarding writing course options or other primary writing requirement-related issues.

 - Assisting with the keeping of records for students participating in the placement survey.

-If you're interested in this position, please submit applications via email to: Matthew Bayne (firstname.lastname@example.org), placement coordinator, no later than June 30th.
+If you're interested in this position, please submit applications via email to: Matthew Bayne (firstname.lastname@example.org), Placement Coordinator, no later than May 5th.

 The University of Rochester, an Equal Opportunity Employer, has a strong commitment to diversity and actively encourages applications from candidates from groups underrepresented in higher education.

 EOE Minorities/Females/Protected Veterans/Disabled